View concise status & timeline →

 Current Status

-Kansas Governor Laura Kelly signed House Bill 2365 into law on April 10, 2026, which designates '7-OH kratom related substances' as Schedule I controlled substances, thereby restricting these specific compounds.
+Governor Laura Kelly signed House Bill 2365 on April 10, 2026, designating kratom and 7-OH kratom related substances as Schedule I controlled substances, effectively banning their sale and possession in Kansas, with an effective date of July 1, 2026.

 Kratom legality varies by state.
 View the interactive map for all 50 states, or see other restricted states in the Related States section below.